Ecotrust/madrona/docs/asset_packaging.rst

 project-specific javascript and css files
 -----------------------------------------

-For implementations of MarineMap for specific geographies, keep these files in the media folder in a project file tree.
+For implementations of Madrona for specific geographies, keep these files in the media folder in a project file tree.
 Within the project's settings.py file, modify the ``COMPRESS_JS`` and ``COMPRESS_CSS`` dictionaries like so: